Medically reviewed by Kristin Hall, FNP

 Used topically, niacinamide is extremely safe.
 The only noted side effects of topical niacinamide are mild itching, redness and burning.
 These are rare and often go away over time as your skin becomes more accustomed to the substance.

 Some niacinamide users experience persistent redness.
-If your skin becomes red and irritated while using niacinamide and doesn’t resolve on its own, it’s best to stop using niacinamide and switch to another skincare treatment.
+If your skin becomes red and irritated while using niacinamide and doesn’t resolve on its own, it’s best to stop using niacinamide and switch to another skincare treatment or contact your healthcare provider.

 The easiest way to use niacinamide is to look for acne prevention and anti-aging products that contain it as an active ingredient.